Skip to content

 FAQ about Brake Pads Costs

 The cost of replacing all 4 brake pads can vary greatly depending on the type of vehicle and the type of brake pads being installed.
-On average, the cost can range from $200 to $600 or more.
+On average, the cost can range from $300 to $600 or more.

 2. What happens if you don't replace the brake pads?

 If brake pads are not replaced in a timely manner, they can wear down to the point where the metal brake rotors are exposed and damaged.
 This can result in a complete brake failure and a more costly repair.
-Additionally, driving with worn brake pads can also decrease the overall stopping power of the vehicle and increase the risk of accidents.
+Additionally, driving with worn or rusted brake pads can also decrease the overall stopping power of the vehicle and increase the risk of accidents.

 3. Is it OK to replace brake pads only?